carriegale2710/employee-creator/README.md

 - Setting up Github Actions was a bit tricky in terms of config.
 Too many commits to test it.
 - Deployment was straight forward but linking up BE with FE a bit tricky with setting up AWS security settings for custom domain for EC2 server hosting
+- Maintaining a cleaner git commit history and merging with multiple branches
+- Best strategies / protocol for pushing new features to production eg. pull request, workflows

 ## Retrospective: Lessons + skills learnt from this project